 All first-year applicants must have taken either the LSAT or GRE within the past five years.
-We recommend that fall 2020 applicants take the LSAT no later than February.
-However, we will consider spring and summer LSAT test scores on a case on a case-by-case basis.
+We recommend that fall 2021 applicants take the LSAT no later than February.
+However, we will consider spring and summer LSAT test scores on a case-by-case basis.

-Applicants taking the GRE are encouraged to take the test by February 15 so we receive the scores by the March 1 priority deadline.
-We will accept GRE scores from test dates through March 30, 2020.
+Applicants taking the GRE must have their score report arrive to us by February 28, 2021.
 GRE scores from later tests will be considered on a case-by-case basis.

 Applicants will need to register with the Credential Assembly Service (CAS) Law School Report service.
 This service requires that you send a transcript from each college or university you have attended to the Law School Admission Council (LSAC).
 Our admissions committee will not review your application until we have received your CAS report and an official LSAT or GRE score; therefore it is imperative that you submit all necessary documents and register with LSAC in a timely manner.
 Further information and registration forms for the LSAT and CAS can be obtained from the LSAC website.
 Further information regarding the GRE can be found on the ETS website.

 Any first-year applicants who enrolled previously at another law school (even if they withdrew within the first semester) must provide a letter of standing from the law school where they enrolled.
 This can be emailed directly from the other law school to the applicant's assigned Admissions Counselor.

 Foreign-Educated Applicant Transcripts: